Vortex Tiling in a Spin-2 Spinor Bose-Einstein Condensate

-The vortex tiling leads to a new type of excitation of vortices, that is a ``twisting mode".
-Due to the Goldstone mode with respect to $\zeta$ in Eq. (\ref{eq-core-1/2}), the triangular and elliptic vortex cores can rotate without energy cost.
-When we consider the 3-dimensional vortex line, there should be the characteristic wave excitation with a linear dispersion which corresponds to the twisting of the triangle or elliptic shape along the vortex line and can be defined as ``twisting wave".
-The detailed study of this mode will be reported elsewhere.
+The deformation of the vortex core leads to new types of excitations, namely a ``twisting wave" and a ``vorton".
+Figures \ref{fig-twiston} (a) and (b) show the numerically obtained twisting wave and stable vorton.
+Due to the Goldstone mode with respect to $\eta$ in Eq. \eqref{eq-core-value}, the triangular vortex core can rotate without energy cost.
+When we consider a 3-dimensional vortex line, there should be the characteristic wave excitation which corresponds to the gradual change of $\eta$ and the twisting of the triangle shape along the vortex line, and can be regarded as ``twisting wave".
+The twisting wave has been studied and experimentally observed for the double-core vortex in \3He-B \cite{Korhonen,Volovik}, and the spin-2 BEC is expected to be another candidate system to investigate the twisting wave, the twisting shape of which can be directly observed.
+This twisting wave can create a ``vorton" which is a twisting vortex ring along which $\eta$ changes from 0 to $2 \pi$ and the triangle shape of the core rotates by $8\pi/3$ due to the factor $e^{\pm i (3 \varphi - 4 \eta)}$ in Eq. \eqref{eq-core-value}.
+Being different from the usual vortex ring, the vorton also has the mass circulation $2h/(3M)$ along the ring and topologically stable structure.
+The vorton has been studied as a stable cosmic string loop \cite{Carter}, and the spin-2 BEC can serve a first theoretical model for the laboratory system to study stable vortons.

-In conclusion, we have studied fractional vortices in a spin-2 spinor BEC and shown that the problem of vortex tiling in the order parameter space arises.
-A 1/2--1/4 vortex (1/3--1/3 vortex) with a cyclic core (biaxial nematic core) in the biaxial nematic (cyclic) phase requires the vortex tiling between the discrete $D_4$ symmetry of the biaxial nematic state and tetrahedral symmetry of the cyclic state.
-The rotational symmetry of the cores is spontaneously broken and their shapes become triangular for the 1/2--1/4 vortex and elliptic for the 1/3--1/3 vortex, which directly relate to the three-fold and two-fold rotational symmetries of the triad and cloverleaf structures.
-The vortex tiling can be experimentally implemented by using a rotating $F=2$ \87Rb BEC.
+In conclusion, we have studied the vortex tiling problem for fractional vortices in a spin-2 spinor BEC.
+A 1/2--1/4 vortex with a cyclic core in the biaxial nematic phase should satisfy the commensurability condition between the 4th dihedral symmetry of the biaxial nematic state and the tetrahedral symmetry of the cyclic state.
+The rotational symmetry of the cores is spontaneously broken and its shape becomes triangular, which reflects the 3-fold rotational symmetry of the spin state.

-This work was supported by MEXT, Japan (KAKENHI, No. 207229 and 17071005, the Global COE Program ``the Physical Sciences Frontier", and the Photon Frontier Network Program).
+This work was supported by KAKENHI (22740219, 22340114, and 22103005), Global COE Program ``the Physical Sciences Frontier", and the Photon Frontier Network Program, MEXT, Japan.